2016 Winton SuperSprint: Practice

 A 30-minute practice session was held on Friday afternoon for additional drivers, consisting mostly of Enduro Cup co-drivers.
 Steve Owen, driving Chaz Mostert's car, set the fastest time of 1:20.3098 during the session ahead of Jack Le Brocq and Dean Fiore.
 Only 25 cars took part in the session, with Shane van Gisbergen's co-driver Alexandre Prémat not available for the event.

 The first session for championship drivers also took place on Friday afternoon and was one hour in duration.
 The new track surface led to fast lap times, with Tim Slade setting a new practice lap record of 1:19.2435.
-Cameron Waters was second fastest ahead of Scott McLaughlin.
+Cam Waters was second fastest ahead of Scott McLaughlin.
 Non-regular drivers Alex Rullo and Richie Stanaway completed laps during the session, driving the cars of Andre Heimgartner and Chris Pither respectively.
 Rick Kelly missed the majority of the session due to an issue with the clutch on his car.

 A second one-hour session was held later on Friday afternoon and was topped by Van Gisbergen, who set a time of 1:19.3311.
 Rick Kelly was second fastest ahead of Van Gisbergen's teammates Whincup and Lowndes.
 Whincup missed 20 minutes of the session while his team fixed a broken suspension component.
 Dirt was dragged onto the circuit in several places as a result of the higher speeds being achieved by drivers, causing lap times to not be as fast as expected.
 The problem was resolved overnight, with the track organisers sweeping loose dirt away from the edge of the circuit.
 The session also saw the trial of a new speed limiter system to be used during safety car periods, which would limit the cars to 100 km/h when catching up to the safety car.

 A final practice session was held on Saturday morning and was 15 minutes in length.
 Mark Winterbottom lowered the practice lap record even further with a time of 1:19.0469.
 DJR Team Penske teammates Scott Pye and Fabian Coulthard were second and third fastest ahead of McLaughlin and Pither.
 Nick Percat failed to complete a lap due to an engine problem.